Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/README.md

 Note: This has not been tested when keyword activation is used.
 At this time we do not recommend measuring UPL using the above method when [Keyword](#Keyword) is set to true.

+### Running tests twice once with text input and once with audio
+The [WavAndUtterancePairs](#WavAndUtterancePairs) flag, if set to true will run the same test twice once with audio and again with text.
+A turn with audio input may fail with due to incrorect speech recognition result but may pass with text input.

 ### Running tests in an Azure DevOps pipeline